magsther/awesome-opentelemetry/readme.md

 - [Distributed System Debugging with OpenTelemetry and Teletrace](https://medium.com/gitconnected/distributed-system-debugging-with-opentelemetry-and-teletrace-real-world-examples-15e6e0a9c49b)
 - [Observability strategies to not overload engineering teams — OpenTelemetry Strategy](https://itnext.io/observability-strategies-to-not-overload-engineering-teams-opentelemetry-strategy-d064b806435c)
 - [OpenTelemetry in Action](https://medium.com/@magstherdev/opentelemetry-in-action-fc61263c852) - Hands-On guide to get started with OpenTelemetry using the OpenTelemetry demo application.
+- [What is OpenTelemetry](https://www.dash0.com/faq/what-is-opentelemetry) - Introduction into the history of OpenTelemetry by Dash0

 ## Distributed Tracing Solutions